Muhammad-Usama-1/kubernetes-in-AWS/README.md

 # kubernetes-in-AWS
 This is a simple todo app in k8s which consist of frontend , backend , db For achiving in your local environment you should have understanding of docker and Basic objects of k8s i.e Deployment , services , Configs etc

+## Basic of K8s
+There are two major  components in k8s
+###Control plane
+  1. Kube api server —> expose apis
+  2. Etcd -> key values pairs,
+  3. Kube-schedular—> assigning pods ,
+  4. Kube-controller—> controller process , (match running state with desire state )

+### Data Plane
+Kubelet for communication
+Kube-proxy for network communication
+Container Runtime  (Docker , Podman ,etc )

+In AWS Data Plane (Worker node ) can be EC2 or [AWS Fargate](https://aws.amazon.com/fargate/) ,

+In simple words thing of Fargate as a Serverless but for containers .

 First we will create mongo (database) deployment from mongo-deployment.yaml file it is using official image of mongo.